 Considering a Career as a Registered Dietitian (RD)?

-The MPH/RD — which includes dietetics-specific courses and four supervised practice experiences — prepares students to take the Commission on Dietetic Registration (CDR) exam.
-While the MPH Nutrition does not prepare you for the CDR exam, it will provide you with the skills you need to offer nutritional and dietary guidance to populations.
+The Nutrition and Dietetics program — which includes dietetics-specific courses and four supervised practice experiences — prepares students to take the Commission on Dietetic Registration (CDR) exam.
+While the MPH Nutrition concentration does not prepare you for the CDR exam, it will provide you with the skills you need to offer nutritional and dietary guidance to populations.

 Promote Nutrition.
 Advance Public Health.
 Start Today.